tidyverse/haven/cran-comments.md

   MIT + file LICENSE

 ## Reverse dependencies
-I have run R CMD check on the 12 reverse dependencies of haven.
+I have run R CMD check on the 13 reverse dependencies of haven.

-There was one problem:
+I did not see any new issues.

-* rio: uses older parameter names.
-It will be resubmitted once haven is accepted.
+I am using a new system for reverse dependency checks, co-developed with Gabor Csardi.
+Now, I run R CMD check twice for each revdep: once with the CRAN version of haven, and once with the development verison.
+I then compare the two, to see if there are any new problems.
+This substantially decreases the number of false positions and makes it much easier to see exactly what's changed.

 Full results are available at https://github.com/hadley/haven/tree/master/revdep/.